From Foster Gamble

 David Stockman could bring some integrity to the Office of Management and Budget.
 Trey Gowdy has shown himself to be brave and relentless in taking on legal and financial corruption.

 I am glad you have people like Roger Stone, Laura Ingraham and Alex Jones informing you about the globalist agendas going on behind the scenes.
-If you don’t know of them already, I hope you will have your team check out the principled guidance of folks like Stefan Molyneux, Larken Rose, Mary Ruwart, Lew Rockwell, Doug Casey, Hans Hoppe, James Corbett, Mark Corske, Wendy McElroy and Michael Huemer.
+If you don’t know of them already, I hope you will have your team check out the principled guidance of folks like Stefan Molyneux, Larken Rose, Mary Ruwart, Lew Rockwell, Doug Casey, Hans Hoppe, James Corbett, Mark Corske, Wendy McElroy and Michael Huemer (paid link).
 If we at the Thrive Movement can be of assistance in elucidating that, both here and abroad, don’t hesitate to ask.
 We need a deep understanding of the true nature of our predicament if we are going to have solutions commensurate to the problems.
 Our film, THRIVE, already has over 68 million views in 27 languages, spawning over 1,000 solutions groups all over the world.

 I personally have contacts among the Dragon Families of the far-east who are offering to distribute vast troves of stored, off-market gold to reboot the global economy, erase national debts and empower the world’s best humanitarian projects — as long as it is not stolen by the Rothschild/Rockefeller banking cabal.
 (I understand this is risky.
 It is what JFK was working on with Indonesian President Soekarno and their signed Green Hilton Agreement, just weeks before he was assassinated.
 But it is also the quickest route to global prosperity and cooperation of which I am aware.)